This article may contain compensated links. Please read disclaimer for more info.

-The GR20 is the most famous hike in the island, a 200km trail that crosses Corsica from north to south.
-This hike is for experienced and well-equipped people (it is considered as the most difficult hiking trail in Europe!) and it is divided into 16 stages that last one day each.
+The GR20 is the most famous hike on the island, a 200km trail that crosses Corsica from north to south.
+This hike is for experienced and well-equipped people (it is considered the most difficult hiking trail in Europe!) and it is divided into 16 stages that last one day each.

 But of course, there are hikes of different lengths and for all levels so you don’t necessarily need to be an experienced hiker to get a taste of the mountains in Corsica.
 Some of the locals’ favorites include the Customs Officers’ Path in Cap Corse, the many trails in the Calanques of Piana (similar to the Calanques of Marseille-Cassis), Piscia di Gallu waterfall in the Ospedale forest, or the hike to Lake Nino starting from Vergio Pass.